 - (2) This civil penalty shall be paid to the Animal Services Director or his or her designee within 14 days of receipt.
-This civil penalty is in addition to any other fees, taxes, costs or fines imposed that are authorized by this Ordinance. - (3) In the event that the applicable civil penalty is not paid within the time period prescribed, a civil action may be commenced to recover the penalty and costs associated with collection of the penalty, and/or a criminal summons may be issued against the owner or keeper or other alleged violator of this Ordinance, and upon conviction, the owner shall be punished as provided by State law.
-Failure on the part of the owner or keeper of an animal or other alleged violator to pay the applicable civil penalty within the time period prescribed is unlawful and a violation of the Ordinance.
-Unless otherwise provided tThe civil penalty for violation of this subsection is \$25.00, except where the original violation was for Failure to Vaccinate for Rabies in which case the civil Penalty for violation of this subsection is \$100.00.
+This civil penalty is in addition to any other fees, taxes, costs or fines imposed that are authorized by this Ordinance. - (3) In the event that the applicable civil penalty is not paid within the time period prescribed, a civil action may be commenced to recover the penalty and costs associated with collection of the penalty, and/or a criminal summons may be issued against the Owner or Keeper or other alleged violator of this Ordinance, and upon conviction, the Owner or Keeper shall be punished as provided by State law.
+Failure on the part of the Owner or Keeper of an animal or other alleged violator to pay the applicable civil penalty within the time period prescribed is unlawful and a violation of the Ordinance.
+Unless otherwise provided the civil penalty for violation of this subsection is \$25.00, except where the original violation was for Failure to Vaccinate for Rabies in which case the civil Penalty for violation of this subsection is \$100.00.